Featuring : Pasir Ris Park

 A distinguishing feature of this park is the carefully conserved 6-ha mangrove forest, where the mangrove habitat was maintained by retaining daily tidal inundation of the mudflats via Sg Tampines.
 The conserved intertidal habitat features a good biodiversity of flora and fauna.

-Members of the Green Volunteer Network & ButterflyCircle
+Members of the Green Volunteer Network and ButterflyCircle

-Trails for cycling and pedestrians are clearly marked.
-For the butterfly watcher, the first port of call would be at the Kitchen Garden.
-This garden, maintained by volunteers.
+Trails for cycling and pedestrians are clearly marked throughout Pasir Ris Park.
+For the butterfly watcher, the first port of call would be the Butterfly Garden.
+This garden is maintained by volunteers.
 The main 'custodians' of the garden are the members of the Green Volunteers Network (GVN), led by the energetic, inspirational and indomitable Grant Pereira.

 The indomitable Mr Green - Grant Pereira